Trayce Thompson Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.56 team ERA ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have a 4.55 team ERA that ranks 20th across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs given up (192 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 193 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The right-hander last pitched on Sunday, Sept.
-17 against the Chicago Cubs, when he went four innings, allowing three earned runs while giving up five hits.
+- In his last time out on Friday, the right-hander tossed 4 1/3 innings against the New York Yankees, allowing five earned runs while surrendering eight hits.

-- In 17 games this season, the 30-year-old has a 6.81 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.
+- In 18 games this season, the 24-year-old has a 6.08 ERA and 8.6 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.